-If you do not need a pre-operative visit, you will receive a call from a nurse.
+You will receive a call from a nurse.
 He or she will give you information on how to prepare for surgery and what to expect in hospital over the phone.

 You may need to stop taking some medicines and herbal products before surgery.
-One of your doctors will explain which medicines you should stop and which ones you should keep taking.
+One of your doctors or nurses will explain which medicines you should stop and which ones you should keep taking.